An RF-only ion-funnel for extraction from high-pressure gases: Measurements

 The pressure gauges used for the measurements (see Section\,\ref{sec:DAQ} and Fig.\,\ref{fig:pumping-scheme}) were found to agree within 10\,\% in common ranges.
 For ion-extraction and transmission measurements the ion-count rate at the CEM (see Section\,\ref{sec:cem}) was read out with 1\,s integration time and then averaged over three to eleven values.
 Only statistical uncertainties are shown for all plots.
 The CEM trigger threshold was optimized for each gas individually; this however, and the different ion production rates (see Figure\,\ref{fig:ion-production}) complicate objective comparison of measurements between argon and xenon gas operation.

-Before each set of measurements, it was verified that all ions measured by the CEM originated outside the funnel.
+Before each set of measurements, it was verified that all ions measured by the CEM originated in the ion source.
 Firstly, the SPIG's RF amplitude was reduced to a few mV.
 This eliminated the CEM signal, ruling out ion creation downstream of the SPIG.
-Secondly, the funnel's RF-amplitude was varied, altering the CEM-count rate, ruling out the production of secondary ions in the SPIG.
-No indication of SPIG or RF-funnel sparking or arc discharge was observed.
+Secondly, the funnel's RF-amplitude was varied, altering the CEM-count rate, ruling out the production of secondary ions in the SPIG or chambers C or D. No indication of SPIG or RF-funnel sparking or arc discharge was observed.